-The Continental Services of Communion of CHARIS
+The Continental Services of Communion

 Here is how the statutes of CHARIS describe the Continental Services of Communion:

 The functions of the Continental Services of Communion are :

 a) To create communion through the unity of hearts rather than through rigid structures;